Dry Sift at a Glance

 The technique relies on the brittle nature of trichome stalks when cannabis is properly dried and cured.
 Gentle agitation causes trichome heads to break away from their stalks and fall through screen openings, while larger plant particles remain above.
 Multiple screening passes with different mesh sizes create increasingly refined grades of dry sift.

 Fresh frozen material cannot be used for dry sift production since the moisture content prevents proper trichome separation.
-The starting cannabis must be thoroughly dried and often conditioned at room temp for optimal results.
-Some processors store their dried material in mason jars with controlled humidity levels before screening to ensure consistent results every time.
+The starting cannabis must be thoroughly dried and often conditioned at room temperature for optimal results.

 Dry sift is frequently confused with kief, though they represent different refinement levels of the same basic material.
 Kief typically refers to the crude trichome collection that accumulates in grinder chambers or basic single-screen setups, while dry sift involves multiple screening stages for higher purity.